ArchanaSharmaGIS/canopy-height-accuracy-assessment/README.md

 ### Objective

-The objective is to help researchers and developers evaluate canopy height models and improve prediction accuracy, supporting more reliable environmental assessments.
+The objective is to help evaluate canopy height models and improve prediction accuracy, supporting more reliable environmental assessments.

 ## Reference Dataset